 Every seventh partnership in Germany is without children involuntarily.
 And one third of all couples experience a twelve month long episode of childlessness.
 And yet the chances of becoming pregnant for a young and healthy couple at the age of 20 is 40% for every cycle.
 However, the age of the woman matters more regarding the success rate.
 This is why the chances of becoming pregnant decreases by 15 – 20 % with every cycle at the age of 30 – 35.

 The chance of success regarding the ART treatment also differ and depend on the age and pre-existing illness.

 Compare the illustration from the German IVF register.

-With IVF, ICSI treatment, the success rate increases with the increasing number of transfers.
-We have also obtained these results in our doctos's office.
-After 6 cycles, 65% of couples succeed in having a child.
+With IVF or IVF/ICSI treatment, the success rate increases with the number of transfers.
+Statistically, about 65% of couples have a child after 6 cycles.

 With an ideal subpopulation of patients quite high birth rates are possible.
 However, if the results of all patients obtained over a longer period of time is taken together, a remunerated top IVF-center with very good result worldwide will, in the best of all cases, reach a birth rate per cycle commenced which equals the possible natural birth rates for healthy and fertile couples, which is about 20%.
 The results of the most IVF-centers lag behind these possibilities.